vilunov/tensorflow-haskell-example/README.md

     docker build -t registry.gitlab.com/vilunov/tensorflow-haskell-example/environment:master docker/gpu

 The `stack.yaml` is already configured to use this Docker image.
-You can invoke all Stack commands on your machine.
+You can invoke all Stack commands on your machine with the flag `--docker`.

 #### Using Stack in Docker